uabrc/uabrc.github.io/docs/account_management/gitlab_user.md

 ## UAB Affiliated Users

-If you are a UAB affiliated user and have a BlazerId, you may create an account by logging in at the site above using the `ldap` tab.
-Please use your single sign-on (SSO) credentials.
+If you are a UAB affiliated user and have a BlazerId, you may create an account by logging in at the [UAB GitLab](<https://gitlab.rc.uab.edu>) site using the `ldap` tab.
+Please use your BlazerID and BlazerID password (single sign-on (SSO) credentials).
+For example, blaze@uab.edu would sign in with Username `blaze` and their BlazerID password.

 !!! note "UABMC Credentials Will Not Work"